EricLambrecht/react-timing-hooks/docs/loops-and-intervals/useCountdown.md

 ### Return value

-An array of format `[countdownValue, intervalControls]`, the first value is the current countdown value.
+An array of format `[countdownValue, counterControls]`, the first value is the current countdown value.

 The second value is an object of counter controls (start, stop, pause, etc.), see [useCounter()](/react-timing-hooks/loops-and-intervals/useCounter.html#return-value).